hboutemy/todo/mavenperf.md

 3. Jitpack.io: [price](https://jitpack.io/private#subscribe) for private Git
-4. any web server, like https://jeanbisutti.github.io/mvnflight, at least for SNAPSHOT, waiting for a decision for future releases? for example site publishing `target/repo` from `mvn clean deploy -DaltDeploymentRepository=local::file:target/repo`
+4. any web server, like https://jeanbisutti.github.io/mvnflight, at least for SNAPSHOT, waiting for a decision for future releases? for example site publishing `target/repo` from `mvn clean deploy -DaltDeploymentRepository=local::file:target/repo` Manual deployment done as a POC to https://github.com/hboutemy/mvnflight/tree/gh-pages